nemild/hack-the-media/README.md

   - Do I "need to know" this topic that this content is covering?
 Would investigating this topic be a productive use of my time, or could I use this time investigating other topics?
 Not knowing could cause you to have a parochial view of the world, but knowing could lead to you being hacked
 - **Reader Interest is King**: When something is heavily covered, it is often due to large reader interest — not due to the importance of the event for you
 	- Editors and especially social media algorithms focus on engagement as it maximizes interest and revenue; also, a key reason for confirmation bias, filter bubbles, and technical hype (read about [Cecil the Lion's coverage](https://www.nytimes.com/2015/08/17/business/where-clicks-reign-audience-is-king.html), or [the US coverage of the war in Yemen](https://www.nytimes.com/2016/10/02/world/why-some-wars-like-syrias-get-more-attention-than-others-like-yemens.html) to see what stories sell to an American audience)
-	- Rather than thinking of news as mirror of what’s going on in the world, think of it as mirror of what people want to read/hear
+	- Rather than thinking of news as mirror of what’s going on in the world, think of it as mirror of what people want to read/hear; the "invisible hand of the reader" dictates what content is created and distributed
 	- This is a key reason for so much content about hyped topics like blockchains, AI, or the latest frontend framework (journalists/editors share similarities with entrepreneurs/VCs in that they're - in aggregate - providing coverage of and investing in the stories [the market wants](http://www.paulgraham.com/good.html))
+	- Journalists often feel they're focusing on facts their readers need, without realizing the base incentive is to surface "newsworthy" content (i.e., that which is most likely to get readers and make revenue)
 - **Issues with Online Democracy**: Social networks algorithms and voting mechanisms generally treat each of us equally, which diminishes how much voice is given to experts; often an issue on deeply technical topics
 - **Empathy Gap**: Media and social media forums often have little empathy for the “other” side, as a given audience prefers to see themselves in the best light — and it is more engaging to see the most easily caricatured/dismissed voices on the other side (see many cryptocurrency communities).
 Leads you to a deeply flawed view, which you need to consciously correct for by favoring moderate voices on the "other" side.
 Also suggests that algorithms need to chase more than outrage and engagement (this is a key reason for filter bubbles, see the WSJ's [Red Feed vs Blue Feed](http://graphics.wsj.com/blue-feed-red-feed/))
 - **The Power of Narrative**: Humans generally value stories with a certain narrative arc (e.g., good vs evil); Hollywood writers and journalists face similar incentives to cater to this demand